-PRIVACY AND CONFIDENTIALITY
+PRIVACY AND CONFIDENTIALITY OF PERSONAL INFORMATION

-We are committed to protecting your privacy.

-We are required to obey the Australian Privacy Principles and the Privacy Act 1988, which set out a number of rules about the protection of your personal information.
+TURSA is committed to providing you with the highest levels of customer service.
+This includes protecting your privacy.
+We are bound by the Australian Privacy Principles and the Privacy Act 1988, which set out a number of principles concerning the protection of your personal information.